daverave1212/js-course/README.md

 ## What is HTML?
 Let's jump straight in to HTML.
 What is HTML?
 HTML is just another language, which you use to make websites.
-All websites you see online, even this one you're watching the course on, are made with HTML and CSS.
+All websites you see online, even this one you're watching the course on, are made with HTML.
-HTML is used to make the _structure_ of the website, and CSS is used to make the website _look nice_.
+With HTML, you make **boxes**, **images**, **text** and other similar things.
-With HTML, you make **boxes**, **images**, **text** and other, while with CSS you give them color, you align them nicely, etc.
+Later on we will learn CSS, which allows us to change colors, fonts, etc.

 Let's take a look at exactly a website: https://brittanychiang.com/, this is a very nice website.